jkulak/webascrazy-blog/content/post/setting-up-python-development-environment-on-mac.md

 ## Installing/updating Python

 OS X 10.11 comes with Python preinstalled.
-On my 10.11.6 it's `Python 2.7.10 (default, Oct 23 2015, 19:19:21)`.
+On my 10.11.6 it is `Python 2.7.10 (default, Oct 23 2015, 19:19:21)`.
 As of the time of writing this article, the newest, stable version of Python is 3.5.2 (from 27 June 2016).
 For the purpose of this article, we will want to use the newest version of Python.

 To check the version of Python (or if it's already installed) run `python --version` in your terminal.